ian-whitestone/toronto-parking-tickets/README.md

 Several key changes were implemented:

 1) Using a Mapbox Map Theme

 The final design incorporates a dark grey/black map background, which allows the circles to be easily spotted and differentiated.

 2) Bootstrap to the rescue!

-To deal with different screen sizes, I implemented bootstraps wonderful grid system, which automatically resizes the HTML elements across screens.
+To deal with different screen sizes, I implemented bootstrap's wonderful grid system, which automatically resizes the HTML elements across screens.

-The legend, which was previously to long for certain screens, is now contained in a scrollable container.
+The legend, which was previously too long for certain screens, is now contained in a scrollable container.

 3) More opportunities to explore